-Newly hired STC students must also attend a mandatory orientation and training session the week of October 23, 2023.
-Techs will then continue weekly training throughout the semester, and employees will not be completely independent until the spring semester.
+Newly hired STC employees must attend a mandatory orientation session the week of October 23, 2023.
+Techs will then continue weekly training throughout the fall semester, and employees will not be completely independent until the spring semester.
 All hours spent in training will be paid.
 All STC employees, both new and experienced, attend mandatory day-long training sessions at the beginning of every semester.

 Student Techs (STs) provide a wide array of personal technology support for all undergraduate students and graduate students, as well as some professional school students.
-Services include individual student computer support and providing walk-in support at the Student Technology Support Center.
+Services include individual student computer support and providing walk-in support at the Technology Support Center.

 - Provide general technology support for all members of the Yale community.

-- Staff our Student Technology Support Center where students can get in-person help with their technology issues.
+- Staff our Technology Support Center where students can get in-person help with their technology issues.

 - Staff our internal hardware office where personal computers and loaner laptops are repaired and refurbished.

 - Manage and resolve help requests submitted by students.